kgateway-dev/kgateway/test/kube2e/README.md

 image references in the chart expect them to be.

 ## Run test
-To run the regression tests, run the following command from this directory:
+To run the regression tests, your kubeconfig file must point to a running Kubernetes cluster.
+You can then start the tests by running the following command from this directory:

 ```bash
 ginkgo -r